MovieLabs Releases Best Practices for Video Content Protection October 23, 2013Posted by Bill Rosenblatt in DRM, Standards, Video.

 The better alternative that has emerged here in the States, according to the views of most FMC Policy Summit attendees, is SoundExchange.
 SoundExchange came in to being in the early 2000s as the result of laws enacted in the late 90s that established “performance rights in sound recordings”; this meant that online music services had to pay royalties for playing recordings, not just for the underlying compositions.
 The latter royalties are administered by composers’ collecting societies like ASCAP and BMI.
 As the result of the new laws, online music services would have to pay performance royalties, though terrestrial broadcast radio would not.
 (See, I told you this was a confusing mess.)

 SoundExchange requires online music services to collect data on the music they play, report the data, and pay royalties accordingly.
 (Small noncommercial webcasters are exempt from this process and only pay a small flat annual fee.)
-SoundExchange negotiates royalty rates for various types of digital music services (webcasters, on-demand streaming services, satellite radio, etc.) through periodic rate-setting proceedings before panels of judges in Washington.
+SoundExchange negotiates royalty rates for various types of digital music services (such as webcasters and satellite radio) through periodic rate-setting proceedings before panels of judges in Washington.

 FMC Policy Summit attendees — who tend to be musicians, songwriters, or indie label people — see SoundExchange as a beacon of light in the darkness, an organization that gets musicians paid and does it with relative transparency and low overhead, at least compared to older organizations like ASCAP and BMI.

 While SoundExchange has shown that automated, data-driven royalty compensation can be done, advocates of blanket licensing have run into a major snag: if you’re going to offer an online music service a blanket license to music, you have to offer it for “all music,” not just some of it, otherwise what you’re offering is not going to be very helpful to the online music service.
 The problem is that offering a license to “all music” is just plain impossible, at least without an act of Congress like that which produced SoundExchange.